WHAT IS APPLE DIGITAL MASTER?

 Sample Rate and Bit Depth

-With the diffusion of streaming platforms, the use of lossy files is needed due to its smaller and more manageable size.
-Lossy files like MP3, AAC, OGG delete some information from the lossless PCM file in exchange of a smaller size.
+With the diffusion of streaming platforms, the use of lossy files is needed due to their smaller and more manageable size.
+Lossy files like MP3, AAC, OGG compromise some information from the lossless PCM file in exchange for a smaller size.
 In other words, smaller files speed up the streaming process.

 Lossy files are created starting from a PCM (.WAV or .AIFF files).
-In order to understand the conversion from a lossless to a lossy file, we need to have a basic understanding of how a lossless file is created.
+In order to understand the conversion from a lossless to a lossy file, we need to have a basic understanding of how lossless files are created.

 A PCM file (analogue to digital conversion) is created using sample rate and bit depth.
-The sample rate represents the number of sample take per second.
+The sample rate represents the number of samples taken per second.
 For instance, 44.1KHz means 44.100 samples in one second.
 The bit depth is the number of bits used by the computer to store and encode/decode a single sample.
-The computer sees these bit a sequence of 0 and 1.
-(0011010101 - Have you watched Matrix? that is the code)
+The computer sees these bits as a sequence of 0 and 1.
+(0011010101 - Have you watched Matrix?
+That is the code)

 In the image below, we can see in red an analogue signal.
-In blue, the digital samples.
-The number of blue dots express the number of the samples taken or in other words, the sample rate.
-The position of the blue dots on the vertical axis, express all the 16 combinations of 0 and 1 that we can have in a 4-bit file.
-(To know more about audio bit depth the recommend the following article on Wikipedia)
+In blue, are the digital samples.
+The number of blue dots expresses the number of samples taken or in other words, the sample rate.
+The position of the blue dots on the vertical axis expresses all the 16 combinations of 0 and 1 that we can have in a 4-bit file.
+(To know more about audio bit depth recommend the following article on Wikipedia)

-So the sample rate is related to the frequency response, and bit depth is related to the dynamic or amplitude encoding, also known as quantisation (not to be confused with the note/music quantisation).
+So the sample rate is related to the frequency response, and bit depth is related to the dynamic or amplitude encoding, also known as quantisation (not to be confused with music notes quantisation).

-Due to some limitation when converting a file from analogue to digital, we are going to have some quantisation distortion of the original signal.
+Due to some limitations when converting a file from analogue to digital, we are going to have some quantisation distortion of the original signal.

 Extra quantisation distortion is also introduced when decreasing the bit depth (for instance from 24 to 16 bits).